Things to do in York, Lancaster and Chester counties

 Special events

-▪ Underexposed Film Festival yc showcases independent filmmaking through Saturday at Dina’s Place in the DiGiorgio Campus Center at Winthrop University, Rock Hill.
-Established in 2012, the festival focuses on storytelling.
-Filmmakers often share their experiences during question-and-answer sessions after screenings.
-Tickets start at $8 per block in advance, and $10 at the door.
-Get tickets and see the lineup at underexposedfilmfestivalyc.org and yorkcountyarts.org.
-Tickets to the wrap party at Friendly Billiards, Camden Avenue, are $25.

-▪ Sheep Shearing Family Day, 10 a.m.-4 p.m.
-Saturday featuring hand-shearing the heritage breed Gulf Coast sheep and demonstrations on turning raw wool into finished textiles at Historical Brattonsville in McConnells.
-The event will have spring lambs and other farm animals to pet.
-Storyteller Tim Lowry will entertain.
-Chappell’s Snack Shack food truck will sell food.
-Admission: adult, $8; senior $7; ages 4-17, $5 and free for members ages 3 and younger.
-Details: chmuseums.org or 803-684-2327.
-Brattonsville Road will be close; watch for detours.

-▪ St. Philip Neri’s 23rd annual Italian Festival is May 17-19 at the church in Fort Mill with homemade Italian food, more than 75 vendors and artisans, a children’s area, entertainment on two stages and the Cannoli 5k Run and one mile family walk.
+▪ St. Philip Neri’s 23rd annual Italian Festival Thursday-Saturday at the church in Fort Mill with homemade Italian food, more than 75 vendors and artisans, a children’s area, entertainment on two stages and the Cannoli 5K Run and one mile family walk.
 Full schedule at SPNItalianFestival.org.

 Fundraisers